adarsh-srinivasan/EigenVector-Preparation/README.md

 #### Output:
 Output $x$.

 The main function is grover(d,n, diag_entries), which takes as input numbers $d,n$ and an array of such diagonal entries, and outputs a quantum circuit that solves the problem described above.
-We can benchmark and test this code by running the notebook and change the parameters of the final cell.
+We can benchmark and test this code by running the notebook and change the parameters of the final cell of the notebook in this repository.